instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/_api-versions.md

 - Server info page removed `indices`.
 Use `corpora` instead.
 - Document info page (`/docs/DOC_PID`) and results pages no longer include `metadataFieldDisplayNames`, `metadataFieldGroups` or `docFields`.
 This information can be found on the corpus info page and need not be sent with each document info request.
 - Results pages don't include `captureGroups` anymore.
 Use `matchInfos` instead.
+- If you specify `includetokencount=true`, `summary` doesn't include the `tokensInMatchingDocuments` key anymore.
+This information is available under the `subcorpusSize` key.

 ### Changed